charlottekyng/usb-modules-v2/README.md

 # possible values: NONE (e.g. WGS), BAITS (bait-capture enrichment), PCR (amplicon-based enrichment), RNA (cDNA enrichment), CHIP
 CAPTURE_METHOD = NONE

-# e.g. HCC20160511, WXS
+# e.g. HCC20160511, WXS etc
 PANEL = NONE

 # Single-end or paired-end, set to false if single-end
 PAIRED_END = true

-# possible values: SOMATIC,GERMLINE
+# possible values: SOMATIC, GERMLINE
 ANALYSIS_TYPE = SOMATIC

 include usb-modules-v2/Makefile
 ```
-Most parameters are automatically set to the appropriate values if you set these above parameters correctly.
+Most parameters are automatically set to the basic appropriate values if you set these above parameters correctly.

-Not all combinations are permissible.
+Not all combinations of REF and PANEL are permissible.
 (In the near future, valid combinations of 'REF' and 'PANEL' will be found as a `usb-modules-v2/genome_inc/<REF>/<PANEL>.inc` file.)

 Additional user-configurable parameters are defined (with default values) in the `usb-modules-v2/config.inc` file.